pnikhare/network-protocols/README.md

 ### Selective Repeat

 ```
-python Selective Repeat/receiver.py 16000
+python Selective\ Repeat/receiver.py 16000
 ```

 To start the sender, please run the following commands

 ```
-python Selective Repeat/sender.py Selective Repeat/inputfile 16000 100
+python Selective\ Repeat/sender.py Selective\ Repeat/inputfile 16000 100
 ```

-Where inputfile should be in following format :
+Where inputfile should be in following format:

 GBN
 4 15
 10000000